The easiest way to describe the system I use for organizing my digital photos is to show you how I use this system.

 A simple acronym: STORE

-The steps in my workflow ( and probably yours as well) can be easily remembered by using STORE as the acronym.
-It stands for Shoot, Transfer, Organize, Retrieve and Export.
+The steps in my workflow can be easily remembered by using STORE as the acronym.
+It stands for Shoot & Scan, Transfer, Organize, Retrieve and Export.
 STORE is a comprehensive, simple and efficient system for organizing your digital photos.

 - Set my time and date on my camera – I am still very surprised by the number of people who do not set their time and date on their cameras.
 Check your time zone and set your time and date.
 Make sure you change it when you travel to different time zones and obviously when you get back home.